patriciogonzalezvivo/glslViewer/README.md

 This was tested with Ubuntu 16.04.

-** Important Note ** : Glfw3 library in Ubuntu 18.04 is causing trobles.
-For that you need to compile gldw3 from source (next paragraph)
+** Important Note ** : Glfw3 library in Ubuntu 18.04 is causing troubles.
+For that you need to compile glfw3 from source (next paragraph)

 These instructions may not work for all users.
 For example, it seems that libglfw3-dev conflicts with the older libglfw-dev.